 Lake Texoma

 Lake Texoma is situated on the Red River between Oklahoma and Texas.
-Attracting approximately 6 million visitors a year, Lake Texoma’s popularity is largely attributed to its sheer size.
+Attracting approximately 6 million visitors a year, the lake’s popularity is largely attributed to its sheer size.
 It is also in close proximity to the Dallas-Fort Worth Metroplex, about an hour’s drive south of the lake.

-If you want to put your houseboat, power boat or jet skis into Lake Texoma, you’ll have plenty of public boat ramps and private marinas to choose from.
+If you want to put your houseboat, power boat, or jet skis into Lake Texoma, you’ll have plenty of public boat ramps and private marinas to choose from.
 They can be found on both the Oklahoma and Texas sides of the lake.
-And you’ll enjoy the scenic shoreline as well several islands in the center of the lake.
+You’ll also enjoy the scenic shoreline and several islands in the center of the lake.

-Besides the private marinas, The Army Corps of Engineers maintains 10 campgrounds with over 700 campsites.
+Besides the private marinas, The Army Corps of Engineers maintains ten campgrounds with over 700 campsites.
 They also maintain 25 miles of equestrian trails and a rugged 14-mile Cross Timbers hiking trail.
-The trail winds through rocky and wooded bluffs overlooking the lake, boat rentals, slip rentals and concessions.
+The trail winds through rocky and wooded bluffs overlooking the lake, boat rentals, slip rentals, and concessions.

 Come and see bright fall foliage reflected in blue water along the red-dirt shoreline.
 Bask in the summer sun on the beach of Treasure Island.
 You’ll find plenty to enjoy at Lake Texoma year-round.